École du Pharo: Advances in knowledge of bacterial meningitis

 As soon as the laboratory was created, Léon Lapeyssonnie published his landmark study, in which he described for the first time the limits of the area of expansion of cerebrospinal meningitis epidemics in intertropical Africa.
 This area is delimited according to a climatic criterion rather than a strictly geographical one, the isohyet.
 Indeed, it is between isohyets 300 mm and 1,100 mm that the epidemics ravaging Africa are most severe.

 Map showing the limits of the African meningitis belt described by Lapeyssonnie in 1963.

 This band around Africa has since been known as the Lapeyssonnie meningitis belt.
-For 50 years, this laboratory has tracked down meningococci on all five continents, and particularly in Africa, enabling us to gain a better understanding of the evolution of the epidemiology of this disease, based on the extreme variability of the bacteria and their sensitivity to antibiotics, and proposing suitable diagnostic methods.
+The laboratory has worked on locating meningococci on all five continents, and particularly in Africa for 50 years, providing research for the evolution of the epidemiology of this disease, based on the extreme variability of the bacteria and their sensitivity to antibiotics, and proposing suitable diagnostic methods.